Doctor of Nursing

 All research students at the University have the opportunity to broaden their research experience by choosing from amongst the extensive range of Career and Research Skills Training (CaRST) programs on offer.

-Academic, Nurse Educator, Nurse Manager, Nurse Practitioner, Nurse Researcher, Research Manager, Researcher
+Nurse Educator, Nurse Manager, Nurse Practitioner, Nurse Researcher, Research Manager

 At The University of Adelaide the DNurs is classified as a Higher Degree by Research (HDR) and provides nurses with a broad research preparation designed to equip them with the knowledge and skills required for utilising, undertaking and facilitating research in their practice and professional contexts.